-It was conjectured in \cite{bmr} that $H_C(\vec{u})$ is always free over $\bb{Z}[\vec{u}^{\pm 1}]$ of rank $|C|$.
-This statement has been verified in all of the infinite families of irreducible complex reflection groups, and some of the exceptional cases.
-For our purposes, the following result from \cite{etingof} suffices:
+It was conjectured in~\cite{bmr} for all $C$, and proved for the groups denoted $C = G(m, p, n)$ in Shephard--Todd notation, that $H_C(\vec{u})$ is free over $\bb{Z}[\vec{u}^{\pm 1}]$ of rank $|C|$.
+The exceptional cases were shown through the effort of many authors: See~\cite{ts} and the references therein.
+For us, the following result from~\cite{etingof} suffices: